Stade Français: History

 Connolly took the club to their first Heineken Cup final in May 2001, where they were defeated by the Leicester Tigers 34 points to 30 at Parc des Princes.
 Connolly left in 2002 and was replaced by South African Nick Mallet.
 Stade Français won the domestic league again in both 2003 and 2004.
 During the 2004–05 season Stade Français went close to winning both the French league and the Heineken Cup, but lost both finals; beaten by Biarritz domestically and by Toulouse in the European Heineken Cup after extra time in Scotland.
 Mallett soon returned home to South Africa and former Stade Français player and national captain Fabien Galthié was appointed head coach.
 Stade won the 2006–07 championship, defeating Clermont 23 points to 18 at Stade de France.

 The club faced serious financial issues during the 2010–11 season due to the failure of an affiliated advertising company.
 In early June 2011, Stade Français temporarily avoided an administrative relegation to the amateur Fédérale 1 league when Guazzini announced a deal by which an unnamed investor, working through a Canada-based foundation, would purchase a majority stake in the club.
 However, the deal collapsed in scandal, with at least three people linked to the deal arrested.
 On the deadline set by France's professional league for a resolution of the club's situation, Guazzini announced a new deal, in which Jean-Pierre Savare, chairman of French security systems company Oberthur Technologies, purchased a controlling stake in the club.
 Guazzini stepped down as president in favour of Savare's son Thomas, remaining with the club as honorary president.

-After six years of presidency, Thomas Savare officially hands over to Hans-Peter Wild.
-The arrival and rescue of the Swiss businessman puts an end to a long story in Paris marked by the aborted merger with rival Racing 92 in March 2017.
-The new owner of Stade Français Paris is a rugby lover, a sport he himself practiced and promoted in his country.
-Upon his arrival, Dr. Hans-Peter Wild presents his project to the media.
-A 5-year project with the training of young French players as a priority and at the end of which he wants to hoist the Parisian club again among the European leaders.
+After six years of presidency, Thomas Savare officially handed over the position to Hans-Peter Wild.
+The arrival of the Swiss businessman put an end to a long story in Paris marked by the aborted merger with rival Racing 92 in March 2017.
+Upon his arrival, Dr. Hans-Peter Wild presented a 5-year project to the media, with the training of young French players as a priority.

 The modern era: fan support, stadiums and communication

 The Max Guazzini era

-When he became president, Max Guazzini knew that he had to get people talking about his club for it to develop in a city as anonymous as Paris, with so few rugby fans and so little attachment to any club.
-Little by little, through savvy media coups highlighting exceptional performance on the pitch, without which nothing would have been possible, the club developed and grew roots.